 The economic evaluation, sought a comparator site using a synthetic comparator [25] a sample area, assessing secondary care costs in an attempt to show short term benefit.
 The intervention was defined as integrated community services and the causality of the effect of the integrated team needed to be disentangled from other common causes of variation such as winter flu or work-force changes.
 A good understanding of the systems influences are critical to programme evaluations [26] but this requires considerable embedded knowledge and understanding to be shared across the programme and evaluation teams.

 The true cost of the intervention is an important element of the economic analysis [26].
 In many of the Vanguard programmes, the funding of the service was made up of a combination of central funding a locally provided in-kind provision and the implications are important for the evaluation.
 For example, the redeployment of staff to the new programme is typically very challenging to quantify, even in the short term.
 Other factors included; the incremental cost of the new service; the additional national funding and critically the ability of the programme management team to understand and confirm the costs.
 The marginal cost of funding the programme long-term, with many of the in-kind services being provided alongside activities may not be sustainable on a permanent basis.

+Workforce Challenges

-These short term workforce changes i.e. through secondments and short term appointments go to the heart of the sustainability of what the programme is going to achieve.
+Short term workforce changes i.e. through secondments and short term appointments go to the heart of the sustainability of what the programme is going to achieve.
 The National Audit Office have recently recognised that there were 'missed opportunities' [11] for the required depth and scale of transformation across the system, particularly in relation to the delivery that achieved economic sustainability and full value for money of the programme.
 Service outcomes related to existing staff in short term posts and variation in hospital activity was unlikely to be a good indicator of the benefits achieved through integrated team practice and the long term patient health and wellbeing.

-While ideally any evaluation would incorporate a life-time consideration of the health of the patient, and other relevant social outcomes [27] such time-intensive research was clearly not possible in the Vanguard.
-One insight was fed back to support improvement in the range of quality and cost indicators needed to show the return on investment, including but not limited to patient health outcomes;
+Ideally any evaluation would incorporate a life-time consideration of the health of the patient, and other relevant social outcomes [27], however, such time-intensive research was clearly not possible in the Vanguard.
+One insight was fed back to reflect the way that individual practitioners approached team practices;

 "…..
 I think it’s quite difficult for individual organisations to let go of control.
 So whilst I think at the moment we’ve got people working in an integrated office, so out of one office, I wouldn’t yet say we’ve managed to get an integrated team. ……..we’re on that journey, and we are working towards becoming one team.
 But culturally and how everybody works, and how all the different organisations work, and what that looks like is quite difficult.
 (Vanguard Stakeholder)